 "We do not know which products are legal in other countries," is how one site's FAQ dismisses such concerns.
 "Fortunately Magic Truffles do not look suspicious at all.
 Unknowing people will never know that this refers to 'drugs'."
 And, writes another supplier, "We don't usually have any problems shipping within the EU."

 The courts aren't exactly bursting with people being disciplined for possession of psychedelic sclerotia.
-In fact, the only examples of truffle-related crime I can dig up are to do with the very expensive edible variety.
-Reassured, I take a party pack of Psilocybe tampanesis (AKA "philosopher's stones") to the online checkout, pay and wait to see what happens.
+In fact, the only examples of truffle-related crime I can dig up have to do with the very expensive edible variety.
+Reassured, I take a party pack of Psilocybe tampanesis (a.k.a. "philosopher's stones") to the online checkout, pay, and wait to see what happens.

-Within days a bulky parcel arrives at my door, a brightly coloured container within.
-A handful of earthy little tumours, none of them larger than a baby's fist, spill out.
+In a few days, a bulky parcel arrives at my door, a brightly colored container within.
+A handful of earthy little tumors, none of them larger than a baby's fist, spill out.
 They look cute.
-Truffles, biologically speaking, are just very frightened fungi: they take on the form as a survival tactic, to avoid fires and other natural hazards.
+Truffles, biologically speaking, are just very frightened fungi: They take on the form as a survival tactic, to avoid fires and other natural hazards.
 They seem like harmless little things.
 But, legally, what sort of damage could they do?

-"In the UK, 'fungus ofany kind which contains psilocin or an ester of psilocin is controlled as a class A drug," says Kirstie Douse, Head of Legal Services at drug law charity Release.
+"In the UK, fungus of any kind which contains psilocin or an ester of psilocin is controlled as a class A drug," says Kirstie Douse, Head of Legal Services at the drug law charity Release.
 "Psilocin is the active substance in psilocybin mushrooms.
-The 'magic truffles' are a fungus, so there is absolutely no difference between the legality of these and 'magic mushrooms'."
+The 'magic truffles' are a fungus, so there is absolutely no difference between the legality of these and 'magic mushrooms.'"

 As various criminologists have suggested, the word of the law is often irrelevant.
 In many cases, the only thing that really matters is how likely you are to get caught.
 From what Tony Saggers, Head of Drugs Threat at the National Crime Agency, tells me, magic truffles do not seem to feature very high up on the list of police priorities.

 "A wide range of illicit drugs are acquired from the Netherlands to transport to the UK via a range of means," says Saggers.
 "We are aware of the trade from the Netherlands of mushrooms and truffles containing psilocybin.
-However, current intelligence suggests that this is sporadic, on a small scale and not facilitated by organised criminal networks."
+However, current intelligence suggests that this is sporadic, on a small scale, and not facilitated by organized criminal networks."

-That said, according to Saggers, anyone unlucky enough to have their truffles sniffed out will still be crushed by the full weight of the law.
+That said, according to Saggers, anyone unlucky enough to have his or her truffles sniffed out will still be crushed by the full weight of the law.

 "Within Europe, the knowledge that we have an excellent psychedelic replacement available is slowly spreading," says Kucuksen.
 "Mostly our parcels arrive on time in the right place.
 It seems that some governments have no problem with the consumption of this harmless product; it's just that they don't want it out in the open.
 We simply try to be the best in making people happy with a good product, and especially with providing good information about the product for a safe trip.
 After all, it is a recreational drug."